Douglas Cardinal: Career

-Architectural style and philosophy
+Architectural Style and Philosophy

-Throughout his early years, Douglas Cardinal was dealing with racism and societal ideas of conformity for both his lifestyle and architecture.
-Only in his years in Texas he started to fully embrace his indigenous heritage and learn more about it.
-In 1970s Cardinal developed his trademark architectural style with organic curvilinear forms.
-In those years he started wearing native clothes and necklaces, as well as becoming an advocate for indigenous rights.
-This spiritual connection with his native culture affected and influenced his work and unique architectural approach.
-Many philosophical ideas of indigenous history include its respect and sensibility towards nature, humans' inseparable relationship with the environment and land.
-These concepts resulted in his use of natural materials, organic shapes, soil and sun studies, as well as creating spaces that move people spiritually and make them appreciative of their surroundings.
-The native philosophy is also very contrasting from the Western civilization worldview due to its use of time.
-It is appreciative of resilience of nature and its ability to withstand hard conditions.
-Therefore, its architecture aims to last for seven generations, as opposed to the economically driven and efficient approach of the patriachial society.
+Throughout his early years, Cardinal dealt with racism and pressure to conform to mainstream architectural styles.
+He did not fully embrace his Indigenous heritage until moving to Texas.
+In 1970s, Cardinal developed his trademark architectural style with organic curvilinear forms.
+In those years, he also started wearing native clothes and necklaces and became an advocate for Indigenous rights.

+Cardinal's connection to his native cultural background influenced his architectural approach.
+His work explores the relationship between humans, the environment, and the passage of time.
+Cardinal uses natural materials, organic shapes, and soil and sun studies.
+As part of his native philosophy, Cardinal's architecture aims to last for seven generations, as opposed to the economically driven and efficient approach of the patriarchal society.

 St. Mary's Church

 St. Mary's Church in Red Deer, Alberta is Cardinal's first building.
 Upon his return to Alberta, Cardinal met with Father Werner Merx, who wanted the new church to be innovative and unique.
-The archbishop of the church has already appointed another architect for the job, but Merx insisted on hiring Cardinal and realizing his vision.
-The archbishop whom they needed to convince turned out to be Anthony Jordan, who helped to resolve legal case for Cardinal 10 years earlier.
-Douglas Cardinal was approved for a job.
+The archbishop of the church, Anthony Jordan, had already appointed another architect for the job, but Merx insisted on hiring Cardinal and realizing his vision.
+Archbishop Jordan had helped resolve a legal case for Cardinal 10 years earlier and approved Cardinal for the job.

+Cardinal start the project in 1967.
+Despite initial challenges, St. Mary's Church became one of his most iconic designs.
 The church has 750 seats inside and includes tubular skylights for natural daylight.
-Cardinal started his first project in 1967 and it turned out to be so challenging that he doubted if he could survive its completion.
-However, the building became one of his iconic designs that determined his architectural style.
-He combined all of his philosophical and cultural ideas and created a church that represented his many beliefs towards the nature and organic forms, that is unique and unprecedented for its time.
+Its blend of natural organic forms was considered unprecedented for the time.